Krasiczyn

 Krasiczyn (/pl/) is a village in Przemyśl County, Subcarpathian Voivodeship, in south-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Krasiczyn.
-It lies approximately 8 km west of Przemyśl and 56 km south-east of the regional capital Rzeszów.

 In Krasiczyn stands the Krasicki Palace, a Renaissance palace built for Stanisław Krasicki by Galleazzo Appiani.

 Adam Stefan Sapieha, a cardinal whom Pope John Paul II described as 'my model', was born in Krasiczyn, in the castle.

 History

-As a result of the first of Partitions of Poland (Treaty of St-Petersburg dated 5 July 1772, the Galicia area was attributed to the Habsburg Monarchy.
+As a result of the first of Partitions of Poland (Treaty of St-Petersburg dated 5 July 1772), the Galicia area was attributed to the Habsburg Monarchy.
 When a postoffice was opened in 1869, the town was in the Przemyśl Bezirkshauptmannschaft.